 ZERO-Look at this testimonial for the Daily Worker.
 This girl is undoubtedly learning about the revolutionary situation.
 But how about bringing the revolutionary situation to the masses?
 The ashcapitalist joy-sheets; but it cer-tainly is no place for a Red Builder.
-The Daily Worker should be read everywhere and at any time, save by a Red Builder who is engaged in selling the paper This is called turning your back on the masses and hiding the face
+The Daily Worker should be read everywhere and at any time, save by a Red Builder who is engaged in selling the paper This is called turning your back

-Drought-Ridden Farmers to Battle

-Roosevelt's Sham Relief Schemes

 Mile.
 Susie, the greatest ash-can blues singer in creation.
 She's getting tired of the old life and wants to enter the movies, to get hauteur, and she's practising on the restrained parts.
 She was brought up to think and observe how she's trying to think up ways of how not to sell the Daily Worker.
-We are giving this girl the job of preventing us from doubling the circulation of the Daily Worker and from getting those 20,000 new readers in the next two months
+We are giving this girl the job of preventing us from doubling the circulation of the Daily Worker and from getting next two months